KeBubs/KeBubs/README.md

 Outside of the coding world, I play video games on my gaming PC which I built not too long ago, coach an 11 a-side football teamm as well as sometimes play & cook HelloFresh meals with my 4 year old daughter!

 My GitHub will mostly be personal projects, to try and make some nuances of day to day life that little bit easier, such as my current project which helps me personally; randomising a football club into evenly distributed teams, but considering players positions and influence in games, in order to make the teams fairer.

+My coding journey is ever changing, I love learning new frameworks and technologies, putting them into practice in my own projects to refine my skillset 🙂

-              **Tech Stack, inlcuding but not limited to** Front End:
+                                                        **Tech Stack, inlcuding but not limited to**
+Languages:
-- Next.js, React, HTML, CSS, JavaScript
+- JavaScript, Python, HTML, CSS, SQL.

+Front End:
+- Next.js, React.

 Back End:
-- Node, Express, REST, postgreSQL, Playwright, Jest, Python.
+- Node, Express, REST, postgreSQL, Playwright, Jest.